This article was updated May 26, 2022

 - Compliance involving other frameworks, including the Cloud Security Alliance (CSA), International Organization for Standardization, and the National Institute of Standards and Technology

-A SOC examination serves as an examination of internal controls related to information systems or transaction processing.
+A SOC examination, or SOC audit, serves as an examination of internal controls related to information systems or transaction processing.
 When performed upfront, it can save time and resources in the end, particularly when it comes to responding to due diligence questions.

 While these examinations aren’t required, customers use the reports to reduce other due diligence procedures; and sophisticated customers often demand them to demonstrate that the controls in their information systems are designed and operating effectively.

 The higher the trust level, the more a service organization can focus on new opportunities and generating revenue.